This post contains affiliate links.

 The dog diaper wrap covers the rear of the dog with wings in the middle that wrap around the dog’s stomach.

 Other sizes and colors are available.

-Fresh Patch Grass Dog Potty – Hydroponically-grown grass in a box delivered to your door weekly.
-City living dogs with no backyard will prefer to relieve themselves on a patch of grass.
+Fresh Patch Grass Dog Potty – Hydroponically-grown grass in a box is delivered to your door weekly.
+City-living dogs with no backyard will prefer to relieve themselves on a patch of grass.